Hilary Easton + Company

 Introduction

-Dance Making/Composition
+Dance Making/Composition Classes

-Aesthetic Education-Movement based workshops
+Aesthetic Education-Movement Based Workshops

 For students in local schools, classroom teachers, or artists interested in learning about the practice of aesthetic education.
 Based on the model developed at Lincoln Center Institute and other programs of aesthetic education, participants are invited to actively experiment with and reflect upon the kinds of choice-making made by professional artists.
 Through this process of doing and discussing, we see both our own artistic endeavors more clearly, as well as the ideas embedded in works of art.